Záviš of Falkenstein: Biography

 As conditions in the princeless Bohemian kingdom worsened, the local nobles urged the return of Wenceslaus II.
 Finally, Otto of Brandenburg retired, not without collecting a considerable ransom and the confirmation of the Ascanian possessions in Upper Lusatia.
 Wenceslaus was released from custody and returned to Prague in 1283.

 Two years later, in 1285, Wenceslaus married Judith of Habsburg, daughter of King Rudolf.
+At the same time Zavis started to officially appear as husband of the Dowager Queen Kunigunda and Weneclaus's stepfather.
+It's unclear when exactly he and the former queen married, as various years from 1280-1285 are given in sources; their son John was born either in 1281 or 1282.

-At the same time Zavis officially appeared as second husband of dowager queen Kunigunda.
-Once Otto of Brandenburg was expelled, he took his place at the head of local nobles along with Bishop Tobiáš of Bechyně, gained strong influence over the young king and manned important offices with his relatives and fellows.
+Once Otto of Brandenburg was expelled, Zavis took his place at the head of local nobles along with Bishop Tobiáš of Bechyně, gained strong influence over the young king and manned important offices with his relatives and fellows.
 Given the situation at the Bohemian court, Rudolf took his daughter back to Austria after the wedding ceremony.

 Záviš's nepotism provoked the discontent of the Bohemian nobility and also the mistrust of Rudolf of Habsburg, after Wenceslaus refused to support the succession of his brother-in-law Albert, presumably under Záviš's influence.
 When Kunigunda died only a few months later in September 1285, Zavis proceeded to the court of King Ladislaus IV of Hungary, whose sister Elizabeth he married in 1287.

 The couple took residence at Svojanov Castle and Záviš again tried to gain influence on Bohemian politics.
 In turn, Rudolf of Habsburg finally guided his daughter Judith to the Prague throne and urged for measures taken against the usurper.
 The court requested the return of late Kunigunda's royal estates held by Záviš.
 When he refused he was accused of high treason and arrested in 1289.
 A revolt by his brothers failed and Záviš was executed on 24 August 1290 at Hluboká Castle.
 He was buried in the Vyšší Brod Monastery.

+Záviš was survived by his third wife Elizabeth and his son from the second marriage, John, who went to become a Teutonic Knight.
+The fate of his second son (by Elizabeth) is unknown, but historian Małgorzata Duczmal speculates that the boy was taken by mother when she was returning to her homeland after becoming a widow.

+Marriages and children

+Záviš was married three times.
+His first wife's name is unknown; she died before 1280.

+Around 1280 he entered into relationship with the Dowager Queen of Bohemia Kunigunda of Halych, whom he married at unknown date between 1280 and her death on 9 September 1285.
+They had one child: